cranjesh/images-test/TheSoldiersLegacyThorough.md

 <br><br><br>
 ## Chapter 4: The Vanishing Chest

 Lady Blackwood led us down a narrow corridor, the air growing heavy with the scent of dust and disuse.
 A palpable stillness hung over the study, as if it had been frozen in time since the chest vanished.

 Holmes moved with quiet precision, his gloved fingers brushing lightly over the supply ledger on the desk.

 ![Study](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Study.webp)

 "This study was my son's favourite room," Lady Blackwood explained, her voice a hushed whisper.

-"He always felt a connection to its history.
+She continued, "He always felt a connection to its history.
 This manor, you know, has its secrets.
 The wine cellar, well, it's rather extensive.
 Edward used to joke that it could hide a small army.
 Every room, every closet, even the extensive wine cellar, has been examined.
 We found nothing."

 Holmes flipped through the ledger, his brow furrowing.
 "Curious.
 These numbers don’t align with standard military provisions.
 Your son was tracking something far more significant, Lady Blackwood."